 We recognize that we live in a society that has tremendous inequities and injustices based upon centuries of history from slavery and colonialism to more subtle, but no less pressing, issues of subconscious and implicit systemic biases.
 We recognize that these inequities and injustices exist in the mainstream climate movement and NGO spaces, as well.

 We have also hosted internal discussions and workshops around class, race, gender, and privilege among our staff and volunteers.
-We have increasingly valued experience in other social movements in our hiring process, and have recently brought on a Climate Justice Partnerships Organizer to help us make further progress in our intersectional movement-building efforts.
+We have increasingly valued experience in other social movements in our hiring process, and in 2016 we brought on a Climate Justice Partnerships Organizer to help us make further progress in our intersectional movement-building efforts.
 We have also been working to include diverse perspectives on our board, including voices from labor and environmental justice communities, so that those perspectives are included at the highest levels of our decision-making.
 We have worked hard to ensure that financial need is never a barrier to participation in our summer program.
 And in 2018 we formally adopted a set of values and principles that highlight our ongoing commitment to striving toward equity and justice.

 As an organization that is predominantly white and predominantly middle class, we acknowledge that we have a lot more work to do among our staff and volunteer base to educate ourselves about both the struggles and bold leadership of traditionally marginalized communities, as well as to use the relative privilege that our community possesses to help lift up the voices, stories, and priorities of those communities.
 We do not see the path ahead as a short or easy one, but we are committed to walk it, as we know that our fates are tied in together, and that much of the wisdom and leadership we will need to overcome the challenge of climate change will come from those in communities that have long been on the frontlines of this fight.